ohleck/gnuradio-gfsk-codec/README.md

 After the installation of the dependencies, the first two does not require any additional procedure.
 But, to use a USRP SDR, there is one more step described below:
 `TODO: confirm if the source runs with mentioned SDR families without any chance, or some minor tweak is needed.
 List SDR models fully tested.`

-### 2.2 Configuring the USRP
+### 2.2 Configuring permissions

-Before the first use of the USRP, it is necessary to download the FPGA images to the computer.
+Before the first use of the any of the SDRs, it is necessary to download the FPGA images to the computer.
 This can be done with the following command:

 `sudo uhd_images_downloader`